nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 sudo docker-compose --file docker-compose-dev.yml up
 ```

-On save changes in client and server, cotainers will be automatically updated, no need to restart any servers.
+On save changes in client and server, containers will be automatically updated, no need to restart any servers.
 </br>

 ### Production